roloffs/gmailsort/README.md

     inbox contains multiple messages from the domain `foobar` and a label called `test/foobar` is existing, it will be displayed as matching target label.
-Only the lowest hierarchy level will be used for name comparision, i.e., a label called `foobar/test` will not be displayed as match.
+Only the lowest hierarchy level will be used for name comparison, i.e., a label called `foobar/test` will not be displayed as match.

     If the messages from each domain shall be sorted under their